Milnor invariants of string links, trivalent trees, and configuration space integrals: Introduction

 An important auxiliary ingredient for configuration space integrals are trivalent diagrams (or graphs), which are combinatorial objects and which form a part of a cochain complex (see Section \ref{Diagrams}).
 More specifically, each finite type invariant is given by a sum of integrals, and this linear combination of integrals corresponds to a linear combination of diagrams (see Section \ref{Integrals} for an overview).
 The subspace of diagrams which correspond to \emph{link homotopy} invariants of string links was first found by Bar-Natan \cite{BarNatanJKTR} and further developed (in terms of the cochain complex and configuration space integrals) in \cite{KMV}.
 It is these diagrams that will ultimately provide the connection between Milnor invariants of string links and configuration space integrals.

-Combinatorial formulas for Milnor invariants were studied before by Mellor \cite{MellorMilnorWeight} who describes them recursively in terms of \emph{chord diagrams} (which are a special kind of trivalent diagrams).
-This by itself does not give a clear conceptual picture of the situation, in part because Mellor's construction involves only the space of chord diagrams while configuration space integrals require enlarging this space to include all trivalent diagrams.
-Our results not only provide the diagram combinatorics for Milnor invariants, but in addition give an explicit way to construct them, up to lower order invariants, from certain trivalent trees using configuration space integrals.
+Combinatorial formulas for Milnor homotopy invariants were studied before by Mellor \cite{MellorMilnorWeight} who describes them recursively in terms of \emph{chord diagrams} (which are a special kind of trivalent diagrams).
+This by itself does not give a clear conceptual picture, in part because Mellor's construction involves only the space of chord diagrams whereas configuration space integrals require enlarging this space to include all trivalent diagrams.
+Our results not only provide the diagram combinatorics for Milnor homotopy invariants, but in addition give an explicit way to construct them, up to lower order invariants, from certain trivalent trees using configuration space integrals.

 Earlier related results are those of Bar-Natan \cite[Theorem 3]{BarNatanJKTR} and Habegger and Masbaum \cite[Theorem 6.1, Proposition 10.6]{HabeggerMasbaum}, who in fact established a more conceptual relationship between Milnor invariants and a space of trivalent trees modulo the IHX relation.
-(This relationship was perhaps expected, given that trivalent trees with $n+1$ leaves can be viewed as iterated commutators of $n$ elements and the fact that Milnor invariants of type $n$ are related to the $n$-th term in the lower central series of the link group.)
-The work of Habegger and Masbaum allows one to compute a formula \cite[Figures 7, 8]{HabeggerMasbaum} in terms of the Kontsevich integral \cite{ChmutovDuzhin, BarNatanTopology, KontsevichVassiliev}, at least for the first nonvanishing Milnor invariant of a string link.
-However, this formula does not appear to correspond in an obvious way to the one in terms of configuration space integrals.
-Our purpose is to show how to organize the conceptual relationship between Milnor invariants and trivalent trees into configuration space integral formulas for Milnor invariants.
-The advantage of working with configuration space integrals is that they are fairly well understood and geometrically motivated.
+(This relationship was perhaps expected, given the relationship between trivalent trees and Lie bracket expressions and the fact that Milnor invariants come from the lower central series of the link group.)
+The work of Habegger and Masbaum gives a formula \cite[Figures 7, 8]{HabeggerMasbaum} in terms of the Kontsevich integral \cite{ChmutovDuzhin, BarNatanTopology, KontsevichVassiliev}, at least for the first non-vanishing Milnor invariant of a string link.
+However, this formula appears to be at the level of the associated graded space and thus does not completely capture entire configuration space integral expressions.
+Moreover, Habegger and Masbaum, as well as Bar-Natan, consider a quotient of the space diagrams (essentially homology) whereas we view configuration space integrals as naturally indexed by the dual subspace (essentially cohomology).
+These dual spaces are not canonically isomorphic (see Remark \ref{Dualizing}(a)).
+Our purpose is to organize the conceptual relationship between Milnor invariants and trivalent trees with a view towards configuration space integral formulas for those invariants.
+A compelling motivation for providing explicit integral formulas is their potential application in geometric contexts, such as \cite{Komendarczyk-Michaelides-Ropelength, KomendarczykVolic}.